 Students were welcome for regular academic coaching (up to 10th), guided self study hours (in designated A/c hall for self-study) as well as another novel concept by founders - "The Friday Lectures".
 Friday Lectures was where students were made aware of global events and society, and about various topics outside of the textbook.
 Eventually they established an alumni organisation of Logos Classes called "LEAF".

 The founders took over the Art College in Dombivli (W) in '90s with a view to explore the field of fine arts.
 During their tenure at KKA, with the help of expert faculty, they created an atmosphere of learning which eventually gave rise to several national level artists in various fields of fine art.
+Under their leadership, the institute was ranked among the top fine art colleges in the state.
 With a new and novel project of education in sight the founders resigned from the leadership of the institute before dedicating themselves for this new project: Gurukul - the Day School.

 Growing under the tutelage of Mr. and Mrs. Karkare, the children of Logos Classes were already exploring the world on their own.
 With an aim to guide this energy and enthusiasm for a productive cause, they established LEAF.
 For over 12 years their home was place of get-togethers, every evening, where the alumni members had discussions on various topics, discussed and read the books from the founders' extensive personal library, played music and planned various projects and events.